yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Veuillez noter que je n'ai pas dit que les programmeurs Java sont de mauvais programmeurs, ce n'est pas ce que je pense.
 en: The Java ideology is "closed".
 But it resolve a big problem.
 en: It helps medium to low quality developper to work in team without the ability to make too much harm to the product.
-en: A good programmer will be able to make very interresting with it thought.
+en: A good programmer will be able to make very interresting things with it thought.
 en: Please note I didn't say Java programmer are bad programmer.